ncatlab/nlab-content/pages/1/8/1/8/18181/content.md

     Nevertheless, since “[g]eneral logic analyses the entire formal business of the understanding and reason into its elements, and presents these as principles of all logical assessment of our cognition.
 This part of logic can therefore be called an __analytic__ [our emphasis], and is on that very account at least the negative touchstone of truth”([A60](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_060.png)/B84)
    On the other hand, "general logic, which is merely a __canon__ for judging, has been used as if it were an __organon__ for the actual production of at least the semblance of objective assertions, and thus in fact it has thereby been misused.
 Now general logic, as a putative organon, is called __dialectic__." ([A61](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_061.png)/B85)

-1. __"On the division of transcendental logic into the transcendental analytic and dialectic." ([A62](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_062.png)-4/B87-8)__
+1. "__On the division of transcendental logic__ into the __transcendental analytic and dialectic.__" ([A62](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_062.png)-4/B87-8)

     The purpose of this paragraph is to narrow down the scope of transcendental logic, applying the division established in the last paragraph.
 From [A62](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_062.png)-3/B87:

 >The use of this pure cognition [described in transcendental logic],however, depends on this as its condition: that objects are given to us in intuition, to which it can be applied.
 For without intuition all of our cognition would lack objects and therefore remain completely empty.
 The part of transcendental logic, therefore, that expounds the elements of the pure cognition of the understanding and the principles without which no object can be thought at all, is the __transcendental analytic and at the same time a logic of truth__  [our emphasis] For no cognition can contradict it without at the same time losing all content, i.e., all relation to any object ...

 $ \, $
-: One may summarize, that the transcendental logic, in its analytic part, provides the necessary criterion of truth, not only regarding its logical form, which is already accomplished by general pure logic, but also regarding the necessary form truth has to have as it necessarily relates to objects.
-Kant continues ([A63](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_063.png)/B88):
+: <span style="font-size:18px;">One may summarize, that the transcendental logic, in its analytic part, provides the necessary criterion of truth, not only regarding its logical form, which is already accomplished by general pure logic, but also regarding the necessary form truth has to have as it necessarily relates to objects.
+Kant continues ([A63](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_063.png)/B88):</span>

 > [Transcendental logic] should properly be only a canon for the assessment of empirical use [of pure cognitions of the understanding], it is misused if one […] dares to synthetically judge, assert, and decide about objects in general with the pure understanding alone.
 The use of the pure understanding would in this case therefore be dialectical. __The second part of the transcendental logic must therefore be a critique of this dialectical illusion__ [our emphasis].

-In the development of Kant's distinction between general logic and transcendental logic Kant's _[[Attempt to Introduce the Concept of Negative Quantities into Philosophy]]_ from 1763 constitutes a crucial step.

 #### __First Division.__ The Transcendental Analytic